Skip to main content

 Home Remodeling in Bahama Shores, St. Petersburg

-George Buchtenkirk ranch homes on half-acre lots, surrounded by Tampa Bay on three sides.
-High ceilings, terrazzo floors, ornamental ironwork — and every renovation starts with one question: where does your property sit against the 49% flood zone threshold?
+George Buchtenkirk ranch homes on half-acre lots, surrounded by Tampa Bay on three sides, sitting inside the AE flood zone alongside Shore Acres, Venetian Isles, and the Snell Isle waterfront.
+High ceilings, terrazzo floors, ornamental ironwork, 1940s-1960s construction with original galvanized supply lines and 100-amp panels, and every renovation starts with one question: where does your property sit against the 50% Substantial Improvement threshold?

 39 Five-Star Reviews